AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56635-imported-customers-are-duplicated-with-the-same-email-address.md

 1. Under **[!UICONTROL Admin]**, navigate to **[!UICONTROL System]** > **[!UICONTROL Import]**.
 1. Select **[!UICONTROL Customer Entity Type]** as *[!UICONTROL Customers Main File]*.
 1. Use the same email address as <adb@yormail.com> on a different website, for example, ws1.
 Refer to the sample CSV file customer.csv given below.
-1. Complete the import too see the new user created under the *ws1* website with the same email address.
+1. Complete the import to see the new user created under the *ws1* website with the same email address.

 customer.csv content: